GeoNet/seiscompml-to-quakeml/README.md

 ## Deployment

+Edit `.ebextensions/httpd.conf` and change the URL for the S3 bucket containing the SeisComPML.

 The application is deployed on AWS Elastic Beanstalk.
-To deploy create a zip file containing the resources:
+To deploy create a zip file containing the resources (or use build.sh):

 ```
 zip sc3ml-to-quakeml .ebextensions/* sc3ml_0.6__quakeml_1.2.xsl